|

 On Saturday, Jews around the world will commemorate Yom Kippur, the Day of Atonement.
 For many centuries, Jews in the Land of Israel prayed at the Western Wall, the remnant of King Herod's retaining wall of the Temple complex destroyed in 70 AD.

-Several readers noticed and commented on the intermingling of men and women in these historic pictures.
 It was not by choice.
 The Turkish and British rulers of Jerusalem imposed severe restrictions on the Jewish worshipers, prohibiting chairs, forbidding screens to divide the men and women, and even banning the blowing of the shofar at the end of the Yom Kippur service.
 Note that the talit prayer shawls, normally worn by men throughout Yom Kippur, are not visible in the pictures.

 The men are wearing their festival/Sabbath finery, including their

 fur shtreimel hats.
 Note the prayer shawls.
-(Credit: RCB Library1897)
+(Credit: RCB Library, 1897)

-We found one rare picture in an Irish church's archives, dated 1897, showing men wearing prayer shawls at the Kotel.
+church's archives, dated 1897, showing men wearing prayer shawls at the Kotel.

 Another view of the Western Wall on Yom Kippur.
-Note the various groups of worshipers: The Ashkenazic Hassidim wearing the fur shtreimel hats in the foreground, the Sephardic Jews wearing the fezzes in the
+Note the various groups of worshipers: The Ashkenazic Hassidim wearing the fur shtreimel hats in the foreground, the Sephardic Jews wearing the fezzes in the center, and the women in the back wearing white shawls.
+(Circa 1904, Library of Congress) |

 For the 19 years that Jordan administered the Old City, 1948-1967, no Jews were permitted to pray at the Kotel.
 Many of the photo collections we have surveyed contain numerous pictures of Jewish worshipers at the Western Wall over the last 150 years.